 The Pat Conroy Southern Book Prize, Southern Independent Booksellers Alliance, finalist

 Throughout history, the poverty cooking of the plantation cabin has defined black cooks who have not been acknowledged for the intelligence they demonstrated while doing their jobs — whether as professionals in Big House kitchens, in elite homes of Old South, or as “soul food” cooks giving folks a taste of home when they migrated north.
-The Jemima Code looks beyond ingredient lists and instructions to reveal culinary competencies and artistry not often associated with black cooks.
-It is an inspiring testament to African-American cooks, as well as an invaluable bibliography and work of cultural archaeology.
+The Jemima Code and Jubilee look beyond ingredient lists and instructions to reveal culinary competencies and artistry not often associated with black cooks.